cap-lab/jedi/README.md

 $ pip install gdown                                                # we use gdown to download files
 $ ./setting.sh
 ```
-If you do not want to use gdown, then download in [here](https://drive.google.com/file/d/1tCZfUPkpY-TOUxIpcDo3XtM-SboHVxPr/view?usp=sharing, "data link")
+If you do not want to use gdown, then download in [here](https://drive.google.com/file/d/1tCZfUPkpY-TOUxIpcDo3XtM-SboHVxPr/view?usp=sharing, "data link").

 To run the program, just type as below.
 ```